CM2104-DynamicWebDevelopment/cm2104-group-web-app-lost-broken/prototype/readme.md

 Be warned though do non submit a non-customised css template or framework as you will not get many marks for it.

-Moved the provided example into DefaultTemplate folder - Ash Renamed and moved current prototype to Protoype folder AudstrumP-0.1 - Ash
+Moved the provided example into DefaultTemplate folder - Ash Renamed and moved current prototype to Protoype alpha folder Audstrum-Alpha0.1 - Ash Current plan is to copy the previous version folder and increment version number for anything bigger than small changes - Ash